rywible/wrela6/docs/design/compiler-pipeline-design.md

   consumed and produced capabilities match the catalog proof contract
 ```

-A later implementation may allow source to state a provably stronger contract,
+Source may state a provably stronger contract only if certification can prove
+the stronger contract implies the target catalog contract.
+Source must never
-but source must never weaken a primitive precondition, hide a consumed
+weaken a primitive precondition, hide a consumed capability, invent a produced
-capability, invent a produced capability, or override the lowering contract.
+capability, or override the lowering contract.
+If a source declaration is
-If a source declaration is wrong, the compiler rejects that declaration before
+wrong, the compiler rejects that declaration before HIR construction; it does
-HIR construction; it does not reinterpret source text as the authority.
+not reinterpret source text as the authority.

 Freestanding platform declarations may appear in any source module, including a
 replacement stdlib or a no-stdlib project module.
 Multiple source declarations
 may bind the same primitive if each independently certifies against the same
 catalog entry.
-Methods do not bind directly to target primitives in v1.
-They
+Methods do not bind directly to target primitives; they wrap
-should wrap freestanding platform functions as ordinary checked source:
+freestanding platform functions as ordinary checked source:

 ```wr
 class Register32: